Extremal behavior of ideals of minors: Computational Properties of Ideals of Minors

 \section{Computational Properties of Ideals of Minors}

 \begin{definition} Let $R$ be a commutative ring and $A$ be a matrix with entries in $R$.
-The \textit{ideal of $r$ by $r$ minors} of $A$, denoted $I_r^R(A)$ is the ideal generated by all $r\times r$ matrix minors of $A$.
-By convention, $I_r^R(A)$ is zero when $r$ exceeds the number of rows or columns of $A$, and $I_0^R(A)=1$.\\ Now suppose that $R$ is a local ring or a standard graded algebra over a field, so that every (graded) $R$-module $M$ has a well-defined minimal free resolution.
-Let $\del_n^M$ be the $n^{th}$ differential appearing in a minimal free resolution of $M$, represented as a matrix with respect to some bases.
+The \textit{ideal of $r\times r$ minors} of $A$, denoted $I_r^R(A)$ is the ideal generated by all $r\times r$ matrix minors of $A$.
+By convention, $I_r^R(A)$ is zero when $r$ exceeds the number of rows or columns of $A$, and $I_0^R(A)=R$.\\ Now suppose that $R$ is a noetherian local ring (resp.~a standard graded algebra over a field), so that every finitely generated (resp.~graded) $R$-module $M$ has a well-defined minimal free resolution.
+Let $\del_n^M$ be the $n^{th}$ differential appearing in the minimal free resolution of $M$, represented as a matrix with respect to some bases.
 Then $I_{n,r}^R(M)$ is the ideal generated by all $r\times r$ minors of $\del_n^M$. \end{definition}

 Throughout this section, we let $R$ denote a noetherian local ring (resp.~a standard graded $\mathsf k$-algebra) with the maximal ideal (resp.~the unique homogeneous maximal ideal) $\m$ and the residue field $\mathsf k$.
 We will make use of the following computational properties of ideals of minors.
 The proofs of these results involve elementary properties of minors, but we record them below for completeness.